qbicsoftware/research-data-management/docs/project/project_access.md

 ![add_collaborator_role_selection](images/project_access_grant_access_role_selection.png)

 !!! warning "Admin privileges"
-Keep in mind that a user that you grant admin privileges to your project can add and remove other collaborators to your project.
+Keep in mind that a user that you grant admin privileges to your project can add and remove other collaborators to/from your project.

 Finally click on the "Confirm" button to add your collaborator with the chosen role to the project.
 ![add_collaborator_role_selection](images/project_access_with_new_user.png)